seanslerner/granderondegravity.org/_pages/about.md

 feature_row2:
   - image_path: /assets/images/trailwork-8-11-2024.jpg
     title: "What Sets Us Apart"
     excerpt: '<br>Central to Grande Ronde Gravity’s mission is the idea of belonging.
 To put it simply: mountain biking has an exclusivity problem.
 There are well-known economic and social barriers to engaging with the sport.
 GRG hopes to lower some of these barriers through programs that particularly encourage women and young people to get on bikes and ride local trails.
 Through grants and donations, we are able to provide interested youth with quality, reliable mountain bikes at little to no cost.
 Similar programs for adults ensure they are on bikes that are suited for the terrain, well-made, and safe.
-GRG also cultivates belonging through group rides, instructional sessions, races for fun, and numerous shuttle days, which are free for people to join.
+GRG also cultivates belonging through group rides, instructional sessions, races, and numerous shuttle days, which are free for people to join.
 We hope these activities will foster both camaraderie and a joy for the sport in new and experienced riders.'
 feature_row3:
   - image_path: /assets/images/leah-shuttle.jpg
     title: "Why We Exist"